The demise of the dinosaurs – some parallels

 In the energy world, we have the same picture.
 Old completely unreformed companies are more like the Sauropods, flooding the world with brainless projects and there are more refined players comparable to the T-Rex that take great care of far fewer projects.
 But in the end, they are all Dinos and as such they must fade into oblivion.

-Mass production on every instance of the chain beats “big” any time.
-Having natural gas from Russia or from Norway (just to name two examples) is nice but producing it ourselves is even better and when this production at home becomes cheaper than the Russian thing, things do happen.
+Mass production on every instance of the chain beats “big” at any time.
+Having natural gas from Russia or Norway (just to name two examples) is nice but producing it ourselves is even better and when this production at home becomes cheaper than the Russian thing, things do happen.
 I am talking about any production, which could be shale as well as eventually some synthetic methane.

-New energy networks, which include everything from primary and secondary energy production, storage, transport and consumption, will be small and resilient.
-It will not be economically attractive to transport methane molecules from faraway places to cook meals in Europe anymore as not only the economic cost must be factored in but also the risk of big style infrastructure failing because of natural events, political gambling or war & terrorism.
+New energy networks, which include everything from primary and secondary energy production, storage, transport, and consumption, will be small and resilient.
+It will not be economically attractive to transport methane molecules from faraway places to cook meals in Europe anymore as not only the economic cost must be factored in but also the risk of big-style infrastructure failing because of natural events, political gambling, or war & terrorism.
 Russian gas supplies for Europe today exemplify those risks.

 Dinosaurs would eventually die out.
 Or, did they?